 After passing a French cemetery of 16,000 graves—an endless field of crosses—you arrive at the Ossuaire de Douaumont (www.verdun-douaumont.com; tel.
 03-29-84-54-81), where the bones of those blown to bits were embedded.
 Nearby, at the Fort de Douaumont, the “hell of Verdun” was unleashed.
 From the roof, you can look out at a vast field dotted by the corroded tops of the tiny “pillbox” guard posts.
 Then you proceed to the Tranchée des Baïonettes (Trench of Bayonets).
 Bayonets of French soldiers entombed by a shell seem to burst forth from this unique memorial.

 Within a few paces of the Tranchée des Baïonettes, you’ll see the Mémorial de Verdun, Fleury Devant Douaumont (www.memorial-de-verdun.fr; tel.
 03-29-84-35-34).
-Originally built in 1967, the museum recently underwent 2 years of renovation which were unveiled in 2016.
-The sleek new exhibition space chronicles the savage battle through thematic displays of weapons, uniforms, vehicles, and archival material.
+Originally built in 1967, the museum was completely redone and reopened in 2016.
+Its sleek exhibition space chronicles the savage battle through thematic displays of weapons, uniforms, vehicles, and archival material.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.